-- Existing hosts/operators must apply for a short-term let licence by 1st April 2023, at the latest. - If you have been trading on or before 30th September 2022, you may continue to accept bookings after 1st October 2022 but only if you have made a licence application by 1st April 2023. - You can continue to operate for the time it takes for your licence application to be finally determined. - A provisional licence number will be provided once the application is duly-made. - It will be an offence to offer short-term let accommodation after 1st July 2024 unless you hold a licence.
+- Existing hosts/operators must apply for a short-term let licence by 1st October 2023, at the latest. - If you have been trading on or before 30th September 2022, you may continue to operate if you have made a licence application by 1st October 2023 or hold a temporary licence.. - You can continue to operate for the time it takes for your licence application to be finally determined. - A provisional licence number will be provided once the application is duly-made. - It will be an offence to offer short-term let accommodation after 1st January 2025 unless you hold a licence or unless a sheriff has provided an extension to the processing time for an application from an existing host.

-- 12.1.3.
-The Council will maintain a public register of short-term let licence applications and licences granted.
-This will allow members of the public to check the licensing status of a premises being used as a short-term let. - 12.1.4.
-Complaints about suspected unlicensed hosts/operators should be directed to shorttermlets@argyll-bute.gov.uk
+- 12.1.3 The Council will maintain a public register of short-term let licence applications and licences granted.
+This will allow members of the public to check the licensing status of a premises being used as a short-term let. - 12.1.4 Complaints about suspected unlicensed hosts/operators should be directed to -short-termlets@argyll-bute.gov.uk

-12.2.
-Licensed short-term lets
+12.2 Licensed short-term lets

-- 12.2.1.
-Hosts and operators must ensure that any advert or listing placed on or after they are granted a licence, or a provisional licence number, includes their licence number. - 12.2.2.
-Hosts and operators must ensure that they comply with all the mandatory and any additional conditions on their licence.
-It is a criminal offence to fail to comply with a licence condition if a licence holder has not used all due diligence to prevent the offence. - 12.2.3.
-It is also a criminal offence for a licence holder, without reasonable cause, to fail to notify the licensing authority of a material change of circumstances. - 12.2.4.
-The Council may undertake premises site visits as part of the application process and throughout the duration of the licence to ensure compliance with licence conditions.
+- 12.2.1 Hosts and operators must ensure that any advert or listing placed on or after they are granted a licence, or a provisional licence number, includes their licence number. - 12.2.2 Hosts and operators must ensure that they comply with all the mandatory and any additional conditions on their licence.
+It is a criminal offence to fail to comply with a licence condition if a licence holder has not used all due diligence to prevent the offence. - 12.2.3 It is also a criminal offence for a licence holder, without reasonable cause, to fail to notify the licensing authority of a material change of circumstances. - 12.2.4 The Council may undertake premises site visits as part of the application process and throughout the duration of the licence to ensure compliance with licence conditions.

-12.3.
-Complaints about licensed short-term lets
+12.3 Complaints about licensed short-term lets

-- 12.3.1.
-In the first instance, guests should raise any concerns about their short-term let with their host/operator or letting agent/platform.
-If the issue is sufficiently severe, then the Council may become involved. - 12.3.2.
-A complaint must be relevant to the matters that the Council can take into consideration.
-Frivolous or vexatious complaints will not be considered. - 12.3.3.
-The Council can consider matters relating to the suitability of the licence holder, threats to public safety or public order or whether a condition of the licence has been contravened. - 12.3.4.
-These issues would include a host/operator exceeding the number of people staying at the premises, serious disturbance or antisocial behaviour or concerns about the maintenance and safety of the premises.
-These complaints can be directed to shorttermlets@argyll-bute.gov.uk
+- 12.3.1 In the first instance, guests should raise any concerns about their short-term let with their host/operator or letting agent/platform.
+If the issue is sufficiently severe, then the Council may become involved. - 12.3.2 A complaint must be relevant to the matters that the Council can take into consideration.
+Frivolous or vexatious complaints will not be considered. - 12.3.3 The Council can consider matters relating to the suitability of the licence holder, threats to public safety or public order or whether a condition of the licence has been contravened. - 12.3.4 These issues would include a host/operator exceeding the number of people staying at the premises, serious disturbance or antisocial behaviour or concerns about the maintenance and safety of the premises.
+These complaints can be directed to short-termlets@argyll-bute.gov.uk